AliGhorashiCMT/Topological-Prevalence/README.md

 - `Tight Binding Models`: Tight binding models for more tractable corner charge simulations (not used in the paper but more for sanity checking).
 - `Time Reversal = False`: MPB calculations of gyroelectric Fourier lattices in the presence of a magnetic field.

-Apart from this, we highlight a set of other especially relevant Julia files for data-processing and illustration:
+Apart from this, we highlight a selection of other especially relevant Julia files, used mainly for data-processing and illustration:
 1. `./symeigs/wyckoffs_dict.jl`: Enumerates the Wyckoff positions for each space group that maintain $C_n$ rotational symmetry
 2. `./plotting_utilities.jl`: Methods for plotting Fourier lattices at high resolution.
 One passes a Fourier lattice `flat` along with real space lattice vectors, `Rs` and either an isovalue `isoval` or filling `filling`.
 If the keyword argument `in_polygon` is set to